The Blackstone griddle is a multipurpose cooking surface that can be used for anything from frying, and searing, to even baking.

 The internal temperature of the grilled chicken should reach 165 F while being cooked at this temperature, according to the USDA’s food safety guidelines.

-If you are looking for quick and easy recipes, here is a list of the best recipes book for Blackstone griddle Best Blackstone Griddle Cookbook
+If you are looking for quick and easy recipes, here is a list of the best recipe books for Blackstone Griddle Best Blackstone Griddle Cookbook

 The high-end on the griddle cooking temperature chart is 425 F to 450 F, where you would sear steaks, and cook your smash burgers.